Netdata helps you collect thousands of system and application metrics every second, but what about storing them for the long term?

 compressed metrics.
 The default settings retain about two day's worth of metris on a system collecting 2,000 metrics

-See our database engine calculator to help you
+See our database engine

 dbengine multihost disk space based on your needs.
-The calculator gives an accurate estimate based on
+The calculator gives an accurate estimate

-how many child nodes you have, how many metrics your Agent collects, and more.
+based on how many child nodes you have, how many metrics your Agent collects, and more.

 With the database engine active, you can back up your